fcrozatier/financialforecast/formulas/retirement-en.md

   N = \dfrac{-\ln\left(e\right)}{\ln(1+t)}
 $$

-So in this case the time to retirement does not depend on salary, but only on the savings rate and the rate of return!
+So in this case the time to retirement does not depend on the salary, but only on the savings rate and the rate of return!